Aggressive, Compassionate, & Responsive Criminal Defense

 Get in touch

 Please contact me using the form below

 O.C.G.A. § 40-6-163 pertains to passing a school bus.
 The law states that the driver of a vehicle meeting a vehicle from either direction must stop when the bus has its warning lights activated, when its stop sign is deployed, or when the arm on the front of the bus is deployed.
 Vehicles must remain stopped until these visual cues are no longer activated or when the bus begins moving again.

-However, drivers upon a highway “with separate roadways or a divided highway, including a highway divided* by a turn lane” do not need to stop to stop upon meeting or passing a school bus which is on a different roadway or on another half of a divided roadway, or upon a controlled-access highway when the school bus is stopped in a loading zone which is part of or adjacent to the highway and where pedestrians are not allowed to cross the road.
+However, drivers upon a highway “with separate roadways that are separated by a grass median, unpaved area, or physical barrier” do not need to stop upon meeting or passing a school bus which is on the other side of the roadway.
+Drivers also need not stop if the bus is on a “controlled access highway when the school bus is stopped in a loading zone which is part of or adjacent to such highway and where pedestrians are not permitted to cross the roadway.”

 Potential Consequences of Illegally Passing a School Bus